 Feb 15, 2014

 Deadline for Nominations from faculty

 2014 Olmsted Scholars announced

 Olmsted Scholar ceremony at LAF Annual Benefit in Denver, CO

 LAF’s Olmsted Scholars Program recognizes and supports students with exceptional leadership potential who are using ideas, influence, communication, service, and leadership to advance sustainable design and foster human and societal benefits.

 Named for Frederick Law Olmsted, the father of American landscape architecture, the Olmsted Scholars Program with its $25,000 graduate and $15,000 undergraduate prize is the premier national award program for landscape architecture students.
 Now in its seventh year, the program recognizes one outstanding student from each accredited landscape architecture program in the U.S. and Canada, along with the jury-selected graduate and undergraduate national award winners and finalists.
 Students are both honored for past achievements and recognized for their future potential to influence the landscape architecture profession.

-These future leaders of the profession join a growing community of 250 past and present Olmsted Scholars.
+These future leaders of the profession join a growing community of over 300 past and present Olmsted Scholars.
 The prestige and publicity associated with the award serve to promote the significance of the landscape architecture profession and help attract inspired and motivated leaders.